Russian Imperial Movement: International alliances and recruitment

+Estonia

+There exists a RIM-affiliated fighting club in Estonia.
+Estonia expelled two ethnic Russian members as a threat to national security.
+According to Estonian Internal Security Service report in connection to RIM, "Russian citizens have attempted to infiltrate far-right organisations in Estonia".

 Finland

 RIM has provided paramilitary training to Finnish neo-Nazis.
-Finnish neo-Nazis have been recruited by Johan Bäckman and Janus Putkonen who are aligned with Power Belongs to the People, a local pro-Russian party.
+Finnish neo-Nazis have been recruited for the war in Ukraine by local far-right pro-Russian parties.
+In July 2023 the Finnish police arrested five men in Lahti who possessed assault rifles and adhered to accelerationism and Siege and planned to ignite a race war by attacking the infrastructure, electric grid and railroads.
+The men discussed forming a new Atomwaffen cell, and discussed assassinating Prime minister Sanna Marin.
+It was reported the men had at least planned training in Russia, and had met with Janus Putkonen.
+Later multiple sources confirmed the men had acquired training for the use of firearms and explosives.
+Additionally the group committed burglaries against left-wing targets.
+RIM initially trained members of its ally Nordic Resistance Movement in Finland, and since its banning it has continued training NRM's successor groups including Finnish Atomwaffen.

 Germany

 RIM has provided paramilitary training to German neo-Nazis.

 In May 2018, German Junge Nationaldemokraten held a gathering in Riesa, Germany, where representatives of RIM took part in together with related organizations such as the neo-Nazi Serbian Action and Bulgarian National Union.

 On 5 June 2020, the German magazine Focus reported that the German security services were aware of the training of German neo-Nazis in Russia.
 However, they could not prohibit the Germans from traveling to Saint Petersburg for legal reasons.
-The authorities assume that Russian President Vladimir Putin is aware of the camps and "at least tolerates them".
+The authorities assume that Russian president Vladimir Putin is aware of the camps and "at least tolerates them".

-In 2022, the German government verified that members of the German NPD youth organization Young Nationalists and the German Neo-Nazi group "Third Way" trained in Russia in this center.
+In 2022, the German government verified that members of the German NPD youth organization Young Nationalists and the German neo-Nazi group "Third Way" trained in Russia in this center.